Skip to main content

 Working Lands for Pollinators Program

-Our field team will set a time to come out and walk the property with you.
-We then create a report for you including plant lists and project ideas based on your goals.
-If any project suggestions align with our implementation funding, we can discuss that option.
+Our field team can come out and learn about spaces you are interested in or open to planting pollinator habitat.
+We then create a report for you including plant lists and project ideas based on your goals, and if a project aligns with any of our team's funding, we can cover the cost of implementation.

 To sign up for a free site visit, please fill out this short form to teach us about your land and goals.

-Reach out to Outreach Coordinator, Codi Hale: codi.hale@rcdsandiego.org
+Questions?
+Reach out to Community Programs Manager, Codi Hale: codi.hale@rcdsandiego.org

 May contain: plant, potted plant, tree, vegetation, land, nature, outdoors, and rainforest